tareqimbasher/NetPad/README.md

 * The basics:
     * Write, save and run your own scripts
     * Manage namespaces
-    * Standard code editor features
+    * Standard code editor features powered by Monaco editor
 * Dump complex objects to the results console
+* Add and use database connections (currently only supports Microsoft SQL Server and PostgreSQL). **This feature is in early release.**
 * Auto-save: If you close NetPad, it will auto-save your changes and restore them the next time you fire it up
 * Add NuGet packages